 Exxonmobil CEO expects tight oil market to last years

-DOHA, June 21 (Reuters) - ExxonMobil CEO Darren Woods said on Tuesday it would take time for energy market volatility to end and expected three to five years of fairly tight oil markets.
+DOHA, June 21 (Reuters) - ExxonMobil CEO Darren Woods on Tuesday said it would take time for energy market volatility to end and that he expects three to five years of fairly tight oil markets.

-Woods, speaking at a panel at the Bloomberg Qatar Economic Forum in the capital Doha, added that the company had asked the U.S. administration for a more efficient investment process and efforts to centralize carbon reduction.
+Speaking at a panel at the Bloomberg Qatar Economic Forum in Doha, Woods added that the company had asked the U.S. administration for a more efficient investment process.

+He also pointed out that ExxonMobil is one of the few companies in the U.S. actively investing in refining and had started an aggressive investment programme since 2017.

+"The investment plan that we laid out five years ago is the plan we are currently on and the pipeline of the projects that we have are continuing; they are very robust," he said.

+Asked about the comment on Tuesday, Woods said: "We tend to look past the political rhetoric that we see day in day out."

+ExxonMobil is expected to sign a partnership agreement with QatarEnergy on Tuesday for the Gulf state's North Field East expansion, the world's largest liquefied natural gas (LNG) project, QatarEnergy CEO Saad al-Kaabi said.

-(Reporting by Andrew Mills and Maha El Dahan; editing by Jason Neely)
+(Reporting by Andrew Mills and Maha El Dahan Editing by Jason Neely and David Goodman)

 ((Maha.Dahan@thomsonreuters.com; + 9712 4082101; Reuters Messaging: maha.dahan.thomsonreuters.com@reuters.net))